marcelloraffaele/marcelloraffaele.github.io/_posts/2022-12-03-smoker-server-mock.markdown

 You can install Smocker either using a binary Linux file or via docker.
 It is super simple to configure through a graphical interface or programmatically via API.
 Smocker allows you to define three different types of mocks:
 + **Static Mocks**: Return a static response for a given   request.
-+ **Dynamic Mocks**: Returns a response with variable parts.
++ **Dynamic Mocks**: Return a response with variable parts.
 They can be declared using Go templates and Lua.
 + **Proxy**: Forward the request to an actual server in cases where actual mocking is not possible for testing.

-During this short post, I will show you its use through docker using the graphical interface and through the configuration via API.
+With this short post, I will show you how to run Smocker with docker and to configure it using the graphical interface and the API.

 # Configure your Mock via User Interface